 First, establish what aspects of the system you are going to test.
-Based upon these requirements, select a load testing platform that is capable of performing every aspect of the tests you wish to perform.
-Once you have familiarized yourself with the testing platform of your choice, you can design scripts or load scenarios that accurately simulate the use cases to be tested.
-Some scenarios may simulate real users in the system while others may simply generate massive amounts of simultaneous GET requests.
-The type of test depends upon your end goal.
-If you are trying to simulate real users in the system to plan for future capacity, you might run a very different load test than someone that is looking to identify how many users a system can handle before it fails.
+Based upon these requirements, select a load testing platform capable of performing every aspect of the tests you wish to perform.
+Once you have familiarized yourself with the testing platform of your choice, you can design scripts or scenarios that accurately simulate the defined use cases.
+Some scenarios may simulate real users in the system, while others may simply generate massive amounts of simultaneous GET requests.
+The type of testing depends upon your end goal.
+If you’re trying to simulate real users in the system for future capacity planning, you might run very different load testing than someone looking to identify how many users a system can handle before it fails.

-After establishing your load scenarios you need to figure out your target load numbers as well as how and where you are going to initiate the load from.
-Some systems will generate the load right from your local machine while others may require multiple machines in order to generate large numbers of simultaneous users.
-Many systems allow you to spin up multiple scenarios at once per machine and even help you spin up multiple machines in the cloud.
+After establishing your load testing scenarios, decide on your target load numbers, as well as how and where you are going to initiate the load from.
+Some systems will generate the load right from your local machine.
+Others may require multiple machines in order to generate large numbers of simultaneous users.
+Many systems allow for spinning up multiple scenarios per machine and even help you spin up multiple machines in the cloud.

-Once you initiate the load test you probably want to record and pay attention to the performance counters on the servers hosting the website so you can see if any of the common monitors discover bottlenecks such as CPU, RAM dick IO or bandwidth.
+Once you initiate your test, you’ll want to record and pay attention to the performance counters on the servers hosting the website.
+This is where you’ll see common bottlenecks, like CPU, RAM, disk I/O, or bandwidth.
 Some load testing systems have components built into the platform that you can install on the servers in order to capture this data and correlate it to the number of simultaneous users hitting the site and the average response times of those users.
-Large increases or spikes in the response times may be a good indicator that something was running less than optimal in the system.
+Large increases or spikes in the response times may be a good indicator something was running at less than optimal in the system.
 You can often use these indications to drill down and find the exact cause for the slowdown.

 Selenium and JMeter are two examples of software that can be used to perform load testing.
 Selenium can record user actions within a browser and replay them.
 Selenium scripts can also be edited using different programming languages and testing platforms.
-Selenium Grid allows you to perform multiple tests at once from multiple machines.
-While selenium was not designed strictly for load testing, it can be used to generate scripts that integrate directly with a number of load testing platforms.
+Selenium Grid allows for performing multiple tests from multiple machines at one time.
+While Selenium was not designed strictly for load testing, it can be used to generate scripts that integrate directly with a number of testing platforms.

 Most load testing tools let you record or write a script that interacts with a website or application.
-Those scripts are then put into test scenarios or scheduled load tests.
-You then identify the scope and the quantity of users required in the load test, and the length of time to run the test.
-Some tests allow you to scale up the load over time while others my simply identify the maximum number of simultaneous users in the test and spin them all up at once.
+Those scripts are then put into test scenarios or scheduled tests.
+You then identify the scope and the quantity of users required in the test, and the length of time to run the test.
+Some tests allow for scaling up users over time, while others my simply identify the maximum number of simultaneous users in the test and spin them all up at once.

-Single page applications can be trickier to load test in terms of measuring KPIs because the page doesn’t necessarily reload each time the user performs an action.
+Single-page applications (SPAs), sometimes referred to as single-page interface (SPIs), can be trickier to test in terms of measuring KPIs because the page doesn’t necessarily reload each time the user performs an action.
+Single-page applications are meant to fit on a single page and update dynamically, rather than load a new page each time.
+This provides users with a smoother, more reactive experience.
 Some load testing platforms will let you measure time between actions such as button clicks and the resultant data displayed on the screen while other systems can only measure the total time it took to complete a script.